anderslm/role-based-blazor-aspnetcore/README.md

 of the application and it doesn't help us to secure the application either.
 As the application grows there will probably pop up new controllers in the 'Controller' directory, database models in the 'EntityFramework' directory and pages in the 'Pages' directory.
-This makes it more and more difficult to separate code into the roles that is authorized to use it.
+This makes it more and more difficult to separate code into the roles that is authorized to execute it.
-Our architecture should help us to understand the problem domain and help us to organize into the roles of the application.
+Our architecture should help us to understand the problem domain and help us to organize code into the roles of the application.

 #### With actors (roles)